 The total earnings compensated to the individual employee by the employer is commonly referred to as gross pay.
-It is the amount of money received by an employee before taxes are deducted.
+It is the amount of money an employee receives before deducting taxes.

-While looking at a payslip, gross income is always stated first, and net income is listed last, giving you the exact difference between the two.
+While looking at a payslip, the company always states gross income first and lists net income last, providing you with the exact difference between the two.
 It is always less than the gross salary, which is how you can distinguish both are different.

 Why is it important to know the difference between gross and net pay?

-Employees may be bewildered by the fact that the net salary is always less than the gross salary.
-To avoid disputes, it is necessary to eliminate them.
+The fact that the net salary is always less than the gross salary may bewilder employees.
+To avoid disputes, the company needs to eliminate this difference.